-We are pleased to introduce to you not one, but two highly trained child specialists who have shown great enthusiasm in sharing their specialized clinical expertise in our online platform.
+We are pleased to introduce to you not one, but three highly trained child specialists who have shown great enthusiasm in sharing their specialized clinical expertise in our online platform.
 The VIOS Clinic is committed to help people from anywhere in the world, especially the little ones, to be guided and cared for from the safety and comfort of your home.

 If you are looking for a loving and caring childcare specialist, in a convenient way, click on any of the Doctor profiles below to make a telemedicine appointment: